 Andy Orritt / Studio Manager

-Aside from the award winning creative work and guests that are expected at the D&AD Festival, tech and software seemed to have a stronger focus this year.
+Aside from the award-winning creative work and guests that are expected at the D&AD Festival, tech and software seemed to have a stronger focus this year.

 Microsoft and Adobe sponsored the festival and were front and centre – quite literally.
 Microsoft had you tripping over Surface Studios as you walked through the entrance hall, while Adobe staged, what seemed like, a rolling workshop, focusing primarily on XD.

-The Surface Studio certainly looks very impressive, particularly the drawing tools, but I can’t see it working that well putting layouts together in InDesign or XD (without an incredibly steep learning curve).
+The Surface Studio certainly looks very impressive, particularly the drawing tools, but I can’t see it working that well when putting layouts together in InDesign or XD (without an incredibly steep learning curve).

-The rest of the tech on show ranged from gesture controlled cars, collaborative digital sketches, to an Augmented Reality game called Tosser, that gave you the opportunity to throw Donald Trump around the Oval Office while fragments of his many speeches blared out of the headphones.
+The rest of the tech on show ranged from gesture-controlled cars, collaborative digital sketches, to an Augmented Reality game called Tosser, that gave you the opportunity to throw Donald Trump around the Oval Office while fragments of his many speeches blared out of the headphones.
 Which was all very cathartic, though I’m not sure where it fits into D&AD’s mission to promote creative excellence.

 Jack Davey / Senior Art Director

 For me, the D&AD Festival is one of the highlights of the year when it comes to the creative industries, and this year’s show was no different.
 VR seemed to be being heavily pushed as the ‘technology du jour’, with about 8 of the 12 smaller displays focusing solely on the technology.
-And whilst the D&AD Award winning work was fantastic to see – the talks were what I was really here for.
+And whilst the D&AD Award-winning work was fantastic to see – the talks were what I was really here for.